RULES AND GENERAL INFORMATION FOR MEMBERS

 4. It is strongly recommended lifejackets should be worn when using boats on any of the waters on which the Association has access.
 It is the member’s / visitor’s responsibility to provide a lifejacket.
 All fishing activity is done at the angler’s sole risk.

-5. Members are provided with a copy of the SAA health and safety information – see separate document — when they take out their membership.
-Members must read this information and adhere to any safety rules contained in the document.
+5. Members must read the attached copy of the SAA health and safety information – see separate document — when they take out their membership and adhere to any safety rules contained in the document.

 6. After use, please ensure boats are left in a clean and secure state.
 If there were any problems with boats or huts on your arrival, or subsequent damage caused by your party, please notify the Club via text to 07810 211308.
 All litter must be removed and taken back with the angler.